 This is an important document in relation to your investment in the Westpac Active Series.
-It should be read together with the Product Disclosure Statement (PDS), the Statement of Investment Policy and Objectives (SIPO) and any documents held on the register at disclose-register.companiesoffice.govt.nz (Disclose).
+It should be read together with the Product Disclosure Statement (PDS), the Statement of Investment Policy and Objectives (SIPO) and any documents held in relation to the scheme on the offer register at disclose-register.companiesoffice.govt.nz (Disclose).